 Means of meeting the Modern Foreign Language Proficiency Requirement:

 The Wesleyan General Education Program.
-Based on the proposition that an impassioned learner is best prepared to live a fully realized life, Wesleyan College's General Education Program gives women the chance to gain knowledge and develop skills needed to live purposefully and successfully in a rapidly changing world.
+Wesleyan College's General Education Program gives women the chance to gain knowledge and develop skills needed to live purposefully and successfully in a rapidly changing world.
 The Wesleyan College General Education Program broadens women's perspectives and encourages innovation.
 A successful Wesleyan College graduate integrates knowledge from many sources, thinks deeply and creatively, and understands and responds to her individual, local, and global responsibilities.
 A Wesleyan College graduate sees the importance of and makes connections among liberal arts disciplines: humanities and fine arts, social sciences, natural sciences and mathematics.
 She lives as an engaged citizen, making sound ethical and personal decisions, communicating her views clearly and persuasively and working in communities to solve problems.

 The General Education curriculum provides academic experiences for students to hone their intellectual, expressive, and creative skills individually and collaboratively.
 The curriculum enables students to learn about the world through a variety of disciplinary perspectives and ways of learning.
 Many of these experiences also challenge disciplinary boundaries, encouraging students to integrate strategies for understanding, analyzing, evaluating, and contributing to a body of knowledge.
 Six domains of knowledge identify the content focus of general education classes: 1) Historical Events and Phenomena, 2) the Natural World, 3) Individuals and Communities, 4) Thinking and Expressing Creatively, 5) Women's Experiences and 6) the Diverse and Interdependent World.
 Four competencies indicate the skills students strengthen as they complete the general education curriculum and prepare to make their unique contributions to local and global communities: 1) Writing, 2) Speaking, 3) Quantitative Reasoning and 4) Synthesizing.

 Competencies.
 As she pursues her studies in general education, a Wesleyan student develops her competence in the following areas: